 ACT has conducted innovative thermal storage related R&D, on storage scales ranging from milli-Joule to Mega-Joule:

-- On-Chip PCM for Pulsed Power Placing PCM within several µm of the gates on high power pulsed GaN chips can reduce temperatures and/or increase maximum power without overheating.
+- On-Chip PCM for Pulsed Power (Smoothing) Placing the PCM within several µm of the gates on high power pulsed GaN chips can reduce temperatures and/or increase maximum power without overheating.

 - Electronics Heat Sinks (One Time Use, Loss of Coolant, Dampening) are used for electronics cooling for both pulsed power operations, and when the existing heat sink is inadequate.